-Using her background in marketing and advertising, Omaha entrepreneur and activist Morgann Freeman runs an inclusive communications consulting business to improve how companies interact with their employees and clients.
+Morgann Freeman is an entrepreneur, activist and founder of The Collective, a local network of professionals and advocates.
+Using her background in marketing and advertising, Freeman runs an inclusive communications consulting business to improve how companies interact with their employees and clients.

-“I focus on changing the way we approach how we talk to and interact with, verbally and nonverbally, with one another in personal, organizational and global contexts,” Freeman said.
+“I focus on changing the way we approach how we talk to and interact with – verbally and nonverbally – one another in personal, organizational and global contexts,” Freeman said.

-Additionally, Forbes recommends some calls-to-action for inclusive communication strategies.
-For instance, employees should acknowledge their unconscious biases, refrain from speaking to genuinely listen, and remove preconceived notions.
-By understanding cultural biases and altering their language, employees can better understand and communicate with those from different backgrounds, especially for the benefit of the company and its services.
+Employees should acknowledge their unconscious biases, genuinely listen and dismiss their preconceived notions.
+By understanding their cultural biases and altering their language, employees can better understand and communicate with those from different backgrounds, especially for the benefit of the company and its services.

-“Stripping away … the ‘us' versus 'them’ mentality allows your team to really build an empathetic understanding of diverse identities,” Freeman said on her website.
+“Stripping away … the ‘us vs. them’ mentality allows your team to really build an empathetic understanding of diverse identities,” Freeman said.

-If you can improve your communications, your business has the potential to increase and expand audiences, while maintaining customer satisfaction from existing clients.
-These techniques can also improve employee happiness, boost office morale and improve the quality of staff relationships.
+If you can improve communication, your business has the potential to increase and expand audiences while maintaining customer satisfaction from existing clients.
+These techniques can also improve employee happiness, office morale and staff relationships, Freeman noted.